Lone Survivor Case Study

 next arrow

-Image Engine was approached to come on board to provide the majority of visual effects, also working in collaboration with Industrial Light & Magic.
-The team had worked with Visual Effects Producer Petra Holtorf on Berg’s previous film Battleship, and also with Holtorf on The Thing.
-Jesper Kjölsrud shared the Visual Effects Supervisor credit with Grady Cofer of ILM, with Compositing Supervisor Bernhard Kimbacher joining him on set to supervise in New Mexico.
+Image Engine was approached to come on board to provide the majority of visual effects, working in collaboration with Industrial Light & Magic (ILM).
+The team had worked with visual effects producer Petra Holtorf on Berg’s previous film Battleship and Holtorf on The Thing.
+Jesper Kjölsrud shared the visual effects supervisor credit with Grady Cofer of ILM, with compositing supervisor Bernhard Kimbacher joining him on set to supervise in New Mexico.

 Down to the last detail, the desert environments had to look authentic.
 Work ranged from building full environments to seamlessly tying together shots filmed in diverse locations.
 During filming Kjölsrud and Kimbacher captured as much reference photography of the environments as possible, which involved the physical challenges of hiking the steep mountain terrain of New Mexico.